sopra-fs21-group-10/td-client/README.md

 ### Roadmap
 Here is a list with ideas to improve/extend the project further:
 - Adding a Multiplayer (and/or design an AI such that you can play vs. the computer)
+- Implement the originally idea, where 2 (or even more?) players are in a game.
+Besides that you can buy and place towers, each player also can spend money for buying minions.
+These minions will be sent to the opponents board.
+This would add a new layer of tactical decisions.
 - Adding more maps (and/or write a mapgenerator)
 - Adding more towers/minions (this would also need a lot of balancing)
+- Implementing a range-indicator and minion-detector for the towers.
+This would increse the diffuculty of the game.

 ### Authors and acknowledment